HectorRicardo/simple-music-app/README.md

     notifications/updates to the media session, which in turn will forward these updates to the controlling places so they can update their own UI.

-The media session is now the one in charge of connecting between controlling places to your player.
+The media session is now the one in charge of connecting controlling places to your player.

 This pattern effectively hides your player's API (which it was up to you to define) and exposes the media session's API (which Android OS and the